By Wes O’Donnell

 I attended the community college which was up the block from the Trade Center and one of my classes that I had that night was off-campus at Fiterman Hall.
 Fiterman Hall was directly across the street from Tower #7, and later learned that the tower fell on it.
 When we were allowed back at school, my off-campus class was now in trailers along the West Side HWY.
 The smell in the air was horrible that I would walk down the street throwing up even with my mask on.
 I had a friend that was in my class that I haven’t heard from, she and her brother worked at Windows on The World which was a restaurant located at the very top of the Trade Center.
 I tried calling her phone as I was walking into my school to see a display of the names of classmates and faculty members who had lost their lives.
 Days later, I found out that 2 of my High School classmates had worked in the building and perished as well.
 NY has never been the same and has changed our lives forever.

 I was only 11 when it happened, but I remember my stepmom kept me out of school that day and we just stayed in bed watching the news.
 Crazy to think that, 22 years later, it’s finally coming to an end…

 Elisa Zanni-James, Veteran Caregiver

 I was in Italy, working at a travel agency.
 Our contractor came in saying “World War 3 is about to happen, brace yourself”.
 Then we turned on the radio and suffered from a distance.
 For an entire week, I could not turn the TV off and watched in disbelief.
-The following days at the travel agency we could not keep up changing paper and toner to the fax machine because of all the people canceling their travel plans for the foreseeable future.
+In the following days at the travel agency, we could not keep up with changing paper and toner to the fax machine because of all the people canceling their travel plans for the foreseeable future.
 The stress was so high that I had a complete change of career.

 Lynn McAfee, Criminal Intelligence Specialist